vault-config

 administrators

 Get the Vault command-line client via vaultproject.io/downloads.
 It'll install the Vault service itself along with the command-line client.
-Just ignore the service or keep it disabled via systemctl disable --now vault.service
+Just ignore the service or keep it disabled via systemctl disable --now vault.service.
+You only need the vault binary.

 -